TheNeikos/hemera.systems/content/blog/2022-06-01-rust-references.md

 ```

 After all we are creating a reference _in the function and returning it_!
 For
 some reason this bothered me.
-You can only return something that outlive the
+You can only return something that outlives the
 scope it is created in, so what bothered me?
 Well, the fact that we are
 'reaching into' the `&self` reference and take a reference to a value inside of
 that to return it!
 Since `self.0` is a `String` this feels like we 'taking'